-Method Inputs Training data Computational demands Quality of results Weakly-supervised Random Forest (Chapter 3, [Kononenko and Lempitsky, 2015]) Image and landmarks, image is processed at native resolution, gaze is changed in fixed direction Pairs (input + ground truth) of images with fixed gaze direction difference, landmarks for input image Real-time performance on a consumer laptop (≈ 40 FPS), ≈ 100 Mb RAM on storing a model Beats the baseline by a large margin, worse than other methods, but performance is still good in User study Deep Warp (Chapter 4, [Ganin et al., 2016]) Image, landmarks and redirection angle, image is processed on fixed training spatial scale Pairs (input $+$ ground-truth) of images and gaze direction difference between them (angles along x and y directions), landmarks for input image Performance up to 20 FPS on a GPU The best results in quantitative comparison and User Study Random Forest supervised by Neural Network (Chapter 5), [Kononenko et al., 2017] Image and landmarks, image is processed at native resolution, gaze is changed in fixed direction Input images with landmarks, flow fields corresponding to redirection of input images by some fixed angle Real-time performance on a consumer laptop (≈ 40 FPS), 2 - 3 Mb RAM on storing a model Very close to the results of a teacher Deep Warp model in both User study and quantitative comparison Semi-supervised Neural Network (Chapter 6) Image, landmarks and redirection angle, image is processed on fixed training spatial scale Pairs of images without known difference in gaze direction at training time; input image and analogy pairs from labeled part of dataset with target difference in gaze direction at runtime Performance up to 20 FPS on a GPU Outperforms Deep Warp approach given large unlabeled dataset with small labeled part in Computer Vision in Section 3.1, Neural Networks in Section 4.1, teacher-student architectures in Section 5.1 and analogy models in Section 6.1.
-Chapter 7 offers some final comments about the key aspects of the work presented.
+Method Inputs Training data Computational demands Quality of results Weakly-supervised Random Forest (Chapter 3, [73]) Image and landmarks, image is processed at native resolution, gaze is changed in fixed direction Pairs (input + ground truth) of images with fixed gaze direction difference, landmarks for input image Real-time performance on a consumer laptop ($\approx 40 \text{ FPS}$), $\approx 100 \text{ Mb RAM}$ on storing a model Beats the baseline by a large margin, worse than other methods, but performance is still good in User study Deep Warp (Chapter 4, [74]) Image, landmarks and redirection angle, image is processed on fixed training spatial scale Pairs (input + ground-truth) of images and gaze direction difference between them (angles along x and y directions), landmarks for input image Performance up to 20 FPS on a GPU The best results in quantitative comparison and User Study Random Forest supervised by Neural Network (Chapter 5), [75] Image and landmarks, image is processed at native resolution, gaze is changed in fixed direction Input images with landmarks, flow fields corresponding to redirection of input images by some fixed angle Real-time performance on a consumer laptop ($\approx 40 \text{ FPS}$), $2-3 \text{ Mb RAM}$ on storing a model Very close to the results of a teacher Deep Warp model in both User study and quantitative comparison Semi-supervised Neural Network (Chapter 6) Image, landmarks and redirection angle, image is processed on fixed training spatial scale Pairs of images without known difference in gaze direction at training time; input image and analogy pairs from labeled part of dataset with target difference in gaze direction at runtime Performance up to 20 FPS on a GPU Outperforms Deep Warp approach given large unlabeled dataset with small labeled part the pair to the second based on their representations.
+Having the encoder and decoder learned, the system can redirect the gaze of a previously unseen eye in a semi-supervised way, based on a relatively small collection of eyes with gaze direction labels.
+The labeled part of the dataset is used to pick up analogy images.
+The latent representation of a test eye is modified additively based on the representation of analogies.
+After this, the decoder network will be able to estimate a warping field from the test eye to an unknown target eye with a redirected gaze.

-TABLE 1.2: Comparative analysis of gaze redirection systems suggested in this work.
+Table 1.2: Comparative analysis of gaze redirection systems suggested in this work.